BBGMoura/obsidian-software/Projects/booking-system/Booking System.md

 Can cancel booking any point.
 But if booking is cancelled less than 24 hours before, charge to account does not get cancelled.

 Be able to make reoccurring lessons for classes till a date.

+admin can bypass room availability times to book lessons.

+Future addition:
+- one booking can have many users